Humeston and Shenandoah Railway: Decline

-The H&S was built across the hilly terrain of southern Iowa and the line suffered operationally from steep ruling grades, numerous curves and many trestles had to be built and maintained.
-Loss of timber trestles due to fire led to many of the line segments being put up for abandonment.
-The southern Iowa economy has generally lagged behind much of the remainder of Iowa and the Midwest, and the H&S suffered from a lack of industrial development along its line.
+The H&S was built across the hilly terrain of southern Iowa, and the line suffered operationally from steep ruling grades, numerous curves, and many trestles that had to be built and maintained.
+The loss of timber trestles due to fire led to many of the line segments being put up for abandonment.
+The southern Iowa economy has generally lagged behind much of the remainder of Iowa and the Midwest, and H&S suffered from a lack of industrial development along its line.
 The line's revenue base relied too much on coal, products of agriculture, and passenger operations for it to remain profitable once autos and trucks came to the area of southern Iowa.

 Remains

-The H&S is a somewhat obscure operation today, although its abandoned right-of-way is still visible in places along public roadways or close to Iowa Highway 2 which traverses the state from east to west.
+The H&S is a somewhat obscure operation today, although its abandoned right-of-way is still visible in places along public roadways or close to Iowa Highway 2, which traverses the state from east to west.